Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 22.30.58 UTC
+- WIB: Kamis, 1 Januari 2026 23.38.10 UTC
-- WITA: Kamis, 1 Januari 2026 23.30.58 UTC
+- WITA: Jumat, 2 Januari 2026 00.38.10 UTC
-- WIT: Jumat, 2 Januari 2026 00.30.58 UTC
+- WIT: Jumat, 2 Januari 2026 01.38.10 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: inspirational
+Kategori: friendship